 Rett syndrome: development of therapeutic strategies in mouse models of the pathology

 Rett syndrome (RTT) is a rare and severe pathology affecting young girls during neonatal development.
-In most patients, RTT is caused by heterozygous mutations of the MECP2 gene a X-chromosome linked gene.
+In most patients, RTT is caused by heterozygous mutations of the methyl CpG binding protein2 (MECP2) gene, a X-chromosome linked gene.
 To date, no disease modifying therapies are available for RTT.
-We are currently developing pharmacological strategies in Mecp2 mutant mice based on the repurposing of already marketed drugs to activate the expression of the healthy allele of the MECP2 gene, present in all affected female patients.
-If successful, the validity of this strategy might be rapidly assessed in clinical trials in patients with RTT.
+We are currently developing pharmacological strategies in Mecp2 mutant mice based on the repurposing of already marketed drugs.
+If successful, the validity of this strategy might be rapidly assessed in patients with RTT.
+The results obtained show that fluoxetine, a well-known antidepressant drug, improves motor skills in mice lacking the Mecp2 gene.

 Psychotropic drugs and neuropsychiatric diseases: role of serotonin